 The origins of the ISO 27001/2 standard go back more than 20 years stemming from the British Standard BS 7799 Part 1 and 2, first published in the late 1990s.
 In 2000, ISO adopted the ISO 17799 standard and then renumbered it to the current standard reference: ISO 27001/27002.
 In late 2013, the current standard ISO27001:2013 was published.
 While the name has changed a few times, the structure of this internationally revered set of control standards has remained intact until now: DIS 27002.

 Why is ISO Important?

-The rise in cyber-threats and the increased need for information security places an emphasis on organizations to concentrate efforts in protecting sensitive data by implementing the security standards provided by the International Organization for Standardization or specifically, ISO 27001/27002.
-The ISO 27001 is a favored standard in establishing an Information Security Management Systems (ISMS), used in maintaining and managing technical, physical, and lawful controls.
+The rise in cyber-threats and the increased need for information security places emphasis on organizations concentrating efforts on protecting sensitive data by implementing the security standards provided by the International Organization for Standardization or specifically, ISO 27001/27002.
+ISO 27001 is a favored standard in establishing an Information Security Management Systems (ISMS), used in maintaining and managing technical, physical, and lawful controls.
 With over two decades as an established and predictable security control framework, the ISO 27001/27002 is finally getting a facelift.

 What are the Changes?

 - Reorganization: The ISO 27002 major update will be a reorganization of the existing framework controls.
 The recognizable 14 control domain structure is no longer in use.
 This structure will be replaced by 4 chapters serving as the base for all framework controls.
 Each framework control will be classified as one of the following: organizational, people, technological, and physical.
 The recognizable 14 control domain structure is no longer in use.